tfmake/tfmake/README.md

   tfmake <command> [options]

 Core Commands:
-  context           Define the execution context: plan, apply, or destroy. init              Initialize the data directory for Terraform execution. generate          Create a Makefile to orchestrate the Terraform execution. run               Run the generated Makefile for Terraform execution.
+  context           Define the execution context: validate, plan, apply, or destroy. init              Initialize the data directory for Terraform execution. generate          Create a Makefile to orchestrate the Terraform execution. run               Run the generated Makefile for Terraform execution.